 For any organization interested in developing a resilient safety and health culture, management commitment is critical.
 It is also important that the organization has a clear picture of what sort of culture it wants to nurture.
 This workshop planner series is designed for use by senior managers, including the board of directors.
 It can be used to identify gender-related issues that may affect an organization's health and safety performance.
 The series should be viewed as a management tool to raise awareness of issues relating to gender that affect safety on mine sites.(Commissioned by and produced for Resources Safety, Department of Mines and Petroleum, Government of Western Australia.)

 In 2013, The Australian Human Rights Commission released its publication Women in Male-Dominated Industries: A Toolkit of Strategies.
-This article explores the efficacy of this toolkit within the context of the debate about how to manage gender in resource industries; and with reference to the failure of this debate to pay attention to contemporary research which explores/exposes gender as something more complex than the man/masculine versus woman/feminine divide.(Submitted for publication in the Journal of Management Development.)
+This article explores the efficacy of this toolkit within the context of the debate about how to manage gender in resource industries; and with reference to the failure of this debate to pay attention to contemporary research which explores/exposes gender as something more complex than the man/masculine versus woman/feminine divide.(Accepted for publication in the Journal of Management Development.)

 This report provides a response to 8 workshops conducted for the Resources Safety Division of The Department of Mines and Petroleum in Western Australia ("Resources Safety") as part of the 2010 Roadshow which ran throughout October and December in Newman, Tom Price, Karratha, Bunbury, Kalgoorlie and Perth.
 The focus of the workshops was "toughness" in workplaces in the resources sector.
 The report includes an analysis of participants' contributions in the workshops and the author's recommendations for how to drive improvements in mine-site safety through a focus on gendered behaviors.(Commissioned by and produced for Resources Safety, Department of Mines and Petroleum, Government of Western Australia.)